Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Process & schedule/Times related to process.md

 #### Turnaround time:

 * Total amount of time spent by the process from its arrival to its completion, is called turnaround time.
+* It refers to the amount of time it takes for a process or task to complete its execution from the time it is submitted to the system.

+#### Waiting time:

+* The total amount of time for which the process waits for the CPU to be assi